Tightness in contact metric 3-manifolds: Characteristic foliations and contact topology

+We now want this to work for one-parameter families.
+Any disk $D$ satisfying the conclusions of the first part with respect to some vector field $X_t$ in our family also satisfies them for $X_{t'}$ when $t'$ is close to $t$ because transversality to the boundary of $D$ is an open condition.
+So we only need to prove that, for a fixed $X$, the space of suitable disks is path connected.
+Let $D$ and $D'$ be two such disks.
+Any trajectory through the boundary of $D$ hits the boundary of $D'$ exactly once.
+So we can build an isotopy pushing $D$ to $D'$ following these trajectories. \end{proof}

+We now return to our family of simple spheres $S_t$.
+We denote by $D_t^n$ and $D_t^s$ two families of disks given by the above claim around the north and south poles respectively.
+Notice that each $S_t\setminus (D_t^n\cup D_t^s)$ is an annulus transverse to $\xi$.
+Thus if $A$ is an annulus then we can find an embedding of $A\times[\varepsilon, 1]$ such that (i) through (iii) from the lemma hold.

+Since the image of this embedding is compact and the characteristic foliation on $A_t$ for all $t$ is non-singular we know that the maximal angle between $\xi_p$ and $T_pA_t$ is bounded below.
+Thus we can perturb the $A_t$ so as to make the characteristic foliations generic without introducing any singularities.
+The only thing we want to check is that we can make this perturbation without getting rid of all closed leaves.
+So we proceed in two steps.
+First we perturb the family close to any chosen closed leaf to make that leaf non-degenerate.
+Then we perturb the whole one-parameter family of foliations on $A$ like in \cite{Sotomayor} using a small enough perturbation so that the stable leaf created during the first perturbation does not disappear. \end{proof}

-Note that the hypotheses of the second point are trivially satisfied if no characteristic foliation of a sphere $S_t$ has a closed leaf.
-This leads to the remarkable fact that if $\xi$ is overtwisted on $B$ then this can be seen clearly on at least one sphere $S_t$.
+Note that the hypotheses of the second point in the proposition are trivially satisfied if no characteristic foliation of a sphere $S_t$ has a closed leaf.
+This leads to the remarkable fact that if $\xi$ is overtwisted on $B$ then this can be seen clearly on all spheres $S_t$ for sufficiently large $t$.